Burial & Cremation Laws in the District of Columbia

 No. Federal law requires funeral homes to accept caskets that consumers have purchased from another source, such as an online retailer.
 You may also build your own casket, if you prefer.

-Where can bodies be buried in the District of Columbia?
+Where can bodies be buried in D.C.?

 In the District of Columbia, bodies must be buried in established cemeteries.
-Because of the District of Columbia's urban nature, home burial -- that is, establishing a new family cemetery -- is probably not feasible.
+Because of the District of Columbia's urban nature, home burial—that is, establishing a new family cemetery—is probably not feasible.
 The laws governing burial locations and cemeteries are set out in Title 43 of the District of Columbia Code.

 Where can we store or scatter ashes after cremation in the District of Columbia?